lut0pia/raccoon/docs/README.md

 ## Gamepad State Memory

 Gamepad state data is 8 8bit controllers three times, the first 8 bytes are for the current frame's state while the next 8 bytes are the previous frame's state, and the last 8 bytes are the gamepad's current layout (for display purposes).
 The 4 least significant bits of each byte correspond to the left, right, up and down directions respectively, while the 4 most significant bits correspond to 4 action buttons.
-On the keyboard those action buttons are X, C, V and B respectively, while on a modern gamepad they are the down, right, left and top face buttons respectively.

 ## Screen Memory